 Real-time GPS tracking devices are fitted to all our vehicles.
 Forward-facing cameras are fitted in all vehicles to evaluate driver performance and driver standards.
 That way, we can focus on providing our drivers with the advanced training and development they need.

 We are certified to FORS, the Fleet Operator Recognition Scheme.
 This is a voluntary best practice scheme for commercial vehicle operators.
-FORS helps LTS Distribution monitor all aspects of safety, efficiency and environmental protection.
+FORS helps LTS Global Solutions monitor all aspects of safety, efficiency and environmental protection.

 The upshot is an organisational culture on a continuous path of improvement to ensure that all our vehicles are compliant with the latest safety initiatives.

-LTS Distribution – Your Go-To Logistics Company in the UK
+LTS Global Solutions – Your Go-To Logistics Company in the UK

-No matter where we are, LTS Distribution is always serious about health and safety.
+No matter where we are, LTS is always serious about health and safety.

 As members of the Road Haulage Association, we endorse and adhere to the RHA Conditions of Carriage and the RHA Conditions of Storage.
 We also subscribe to the British International Freight Association (BIFA) standard trading conditions.
 All these documents can be downloaded from our website.